OWASP/owasp-mastg/Document/0x06-Reverse-Engineering-and-Tampering.md

 ### Execution Tracing

-## Advanced Techniques

 ### Dynamic Binary Instrumentation

 Another useful method for dealing with native binaries is dynamic binary instrumentations (DBI).
 Instrumentation frameworks such as Valgrind and PIN support fine-grained instruction-level tracing of single processes.
 This is achieved by inserting dynamically generated code at runtime.
 Valgrind compiles fine on Android, and pre-built binaries are available for download.
 The [Valgrind README](http://valgrind.org/docs/manual/dist.readme-android.html) contains specific compilation instructions for Android.

+## Advanced Techniques

+For more complicated tasks, such as de-obfuscating heavily obfuscated binaries, you'll won't get far without automating certain parts of the analysis.
+For example, understanding and simplifying a complex control flow graph manually in the disassembler would take you years (and most likely drive you made way before you're done).
+Instead, you can augment your workflow with custom made scripts or tools.
+Fortunately, modern disassemblers come with scripting and extension APIs, and many useful extensions are available for popular ones.
+Additionally, open-source disassembler engines and binary analysis frameworks exist to make your life easier.

+Like always in hacking, the anything-goes-rule applies: Simply use whatever brings you closer to your goal most efficiently.
+Every binary is different, and every reverse engineer has their own style.
+Simply pick the a disassembler and framework you're comfortable with and learn using them well.

 ### Emulation-based Dynamic Analysis

+Running an app in the emulator gives you powerful ways to monitor and manipulate its environment.
+For some reverse engineering tasks, especially those that require low-level instruction tracing, emulation is the best (or only) choice.

 ### Program Analysis Using Symbolic / Concolic Execution

-For more difficult tasks, such as de-obfuscating heavily obfuscated binaries, you won't get around building customized tools to automate some of the work.
-To do this, you can either use the scripting and extension APIs offered by modern disassemblers, or build on existing binary analysis frameworks.
-Fortunately program analysis tools have come a long way.

 TODO: Introduce RE frameworks